Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 title: "Running Linux on my Thinkpad Z13 Part 2: Arch"
 summary: "I distro hopped to Arch because I was curious about the rolling release experience."
+description: "I distro hopped to Arch because I was curious about the rolling release experience."
 date: 2023-12-09T19:17:19-07:00
 draft: false
 ---